The power of learning from experience; an exciting English Immersion Experience at Tanglin Trust School.

 As a teacher, I understand now what my parents were telling me.
 The value of class time is indisputable.
 However a summer programme such as the Tanglin Trust, British Council Immersion Experience will give learners a taste of the future and help them understand the value of language.

-Wendy Naylor, Deputy Head of English Contracts, British Council Singapore
+Wendy Naylor, Deputy Head of English Contracts, British Council in Singapore